TsarFox/rebuild/README.md

   - [ ] PALETTE.DAT parser.
   - [ ] ART parser.
   - [ ] Efficient ART-to-bitmap conversion.
+  - [ ] Advanced ART features such as translucency and shading.
+  - [ ] Tests.
 - [ ] Implement support for the CON language.
   - [ ] Write a compiler.
   - [ ] Implement the virtual machine.